Living in Indonesia, A Site for Expatriates

 Pre-Departure Training

-If your sponsoring company has sent other families to Indonesia in the past, arrange to meet with them and learn more about your destination.
-These 'veterans' , especially if they are recent returnees, can greatly assist new families in preparing for their move.
+If your sponsoring company has sent other families to Indonesia in the past, if possible, arrange to meet with them and learn more about your destination.
+These 'veterans' , especially if they are recent returnees, can greatly assist new families in giving insight into preparing for their move.

-If a significant number of people from one company are coming to Indonesia together, it is advisable to set up a group training program for the employees, their spouses and even their children to help prepare them for their move.
+If a significant number of people from one company are coming to Indonesia together, a group training program can be arranged for the employees, their spouses and even their children to help prepare them for their move.
+This also allows them to become acquainted prior to departure and begin to form a new support group amongst them.

 Familiarization Trip

-Many companies arrange for the employee and their spouse to visit Indonesia several months before Taking a familiarzation trip their actual posting begins.
-During this 'familiarization' or 'look-see' trip they can view houses or apartments, visit schools and begin to get an idea of where they might want to live in Jakarta.
-They can also go to malls, department stores and a supermarket to see what products are and aren't available.
-This will help prepare them for packing for the move.
-The husband can meet people he will be working with in the firm and the wife can visit the appropriate expatriate women's organization and community organizations to get more information on lifestyle and conditions.
+Many companies arrange for the employee and their spouse to visit Indonesia several months before their actual posting begins.
+During this 'familiarization' or 'look-see' trip they can view houses or apartments, visit schools, medical facilities, shopping malls, and begin to get an idea of where they might want to live in Jakarta.
+They can also go to a supermarket to see what products are and aren't available and get an idea of the cost of living in their new home.
+This will help prepare them for packing for the move and making decisions about what to include in their household shipment.
+The working spouse can meet people he will be working with in the firm and the trailing spouse can visit community organizations to get more information on lifestyle and conditions that may be possible for their family.
 For more information on what you might want to include in a Familiarization trip ... read our article on how to Hit the Ground Running.

-In companies where there are a number of expatriate families, there is often a wives. group which meets regularly for socializing and to provide support and assistance to each other.
+In companies where there are a number of expatriate families, there is often a trailing/dependent spouses group which meets regularly for socializing and to provide support and assistance to newly arrived families.
 Utilize these support groups, especially in the early weeks and months after your arrival.
-These 'seasoned expats' can help answer many of your questions and you can greatly benefit from their experiences.
+These 'seasoned expats' can help answer many of your questions, show you around stores, invite you to lunch and help with the transition process.
+You can greatly benefit from their experiences.

-One of the best services a company can offer their newly arrived staff is supplying them with information about existing expatriate community organizations.
-The quicker the family becomes involved in the community, the quicker they. ll be making new friends and finding answers to their questions on their own and therefore be less dependent on the office staff to solve all of their problems.
+One of the best services a company can offer their newly arrived staff is supplying them with information about existing expatriate business associations and community organizations.
+The quicker the family becomes involved in the community, the quicker they'll be making new friends and finding answers to their questions on their own and therefore be less dependent on the office staff to solve all of their problems.
+This allows them to meet people outside the office or school, offering additional perspectives and opinions on some of the questions they have regarding the move.

 Formalities Staff

-Companies with large numbers of expatriate staff usually have staff who take care of the documentation requirements for expatriate families.
+Companies with large numbers of expatriate staff usually have formalities staff who take care of the documentation requirements for expatriate families.
 These people are well experienced in dealing with the various needs and concerns of expatriates.
 Often a quick phone call to the formalities staff can get your questions answered with a minimum of frustration.
+Since proper documentation is a very lengthy and complicated process in Indonesia, many companies prefer to subcontract this out to companies that specialize in documentation.

-In some companies the formalities staff also arranges housing, home repairs, transportation, guards for your home and a variety of other services for the expatriate staff members and their families.
-Ask your sponsoring company what kind of assistance you can expect from the formalities staff, and what matters you will have to handle on your own.
+In some companies the Human Resources Department also arranges housing, home repairs, transportation, guards for your home and a variety of other services for the expatriate staff members and their families.
+This can sometimes be a challenge as by law the HR professional must be an Indonesian national and as such does not necessarily fully understand issues from the perspective of the relocating expat.
+Ask your sponsoring company what kind of assistance you can expect from the HR staff, and what matters you will have to handle on your own.

 The search for a new home can be exhausting.
-Brokers come out of the woodwork when they hear a new expat family has arrived and is looking for a home.
+There is no regulation or license for real-estate professionals in Indonesia so the standard of agent you may meet can range from a friend of a friend looking to make some extra money to highly qualified and professional consultants.
 One of the best services a company can provide their incoming expats is to ensure that they are put in the hands of a reputable housing broker/agent from the start.
 One that will thoroughly survey the requirements of the family ... and only show them homes that match their requirements.

 School Registration